TTitcombe/Model-Inversion-SplitNN/README.md

 - [ ] Improve models
     - Current models have large accuracy/privacy trade-off.
 Tune NoPeek and DP-SplitNN to improve performance
 - [ ] Explore limits
+    - [ ] Impact of dataset size
+    - [ ] Impact of dataset distribution
-    - Impact on model size / architecture
+    - [ ] Impact of model size
-    - Can it work with datasets more complex than MNIST
-    - How many data points does the attacker need
+    - [ ] Impact of architecture
 - [x] Integrate NoPeekNN
     - NoPeekNN cannot defend against the attack on its own, but it has an effect similar to introducing more layers into the SplitNN (recreations from the attack get worse)
 - [ ] Formalise
-    - Evaluate privacy parameters
+    - [ ] Evaluate privacy parameters
-    - Bound intermediate data with tanh to get epsilon estimate?
+    - [ ] Assess distribution of intermediate data
-    - Evaluate privacy by measuring raw data/recreated data similarity
+    - [X] Evaluate privacy by measuring raw data/recreated data similarity
-- [ ] Run on CIFAR10
+- [ ] Redo with CIFAR10

 ## Get started